 If you’re on the fence about whether you should get a credit card or not, have a think about your repayment habits and patterns, compare interest rates with different banks, find out how much the annual fees are and where you spend your money.

-If you’re still not sure whether a credit card is right for you, get in touch with one of our friendly team members.
+If you’re still not sure whether a credit card is right for you, get in touch with one of our financial advisor team members.